 - on HOOK_ID A Spicy-side ID that defines when you want to trigger the event.
-This works just like a on ... unit hook, and you can indeed use anything here that Spicy supports for those as well (except container hooks).
+This works just like an on ... unit hook, and you can indeed use anything here that Spicy supports for those as well (except container hooks).
 So, e.g., on HTTP::Request::%done triggers an event whenever a HTTP::Request unit has been fully parsed, and on HTTP::Request::uri leads to an event each time the uri field has been parsed.
-(In the former example, you may skip the %done actually: on HTTP::Request implicitly adds it.) - EVENT_NAME The Zeek-side name of event you want to generate, preferably including a namespace (e.g., http::request). - ARG_I An argument to pass to the event, given as an arbitrary Spicy expression.
-The expression will be evaluated within the context of the unit that the on ... triggers on, similar to code running inside the body of a corresponding unit hook.
-That means the expressions has access to self for accessing the unit instance that's currently being parsed.
+(In the former example you may skip the %done, actually: on HTTP::Request implicitly adds it.) - EVENT_NAME The Zeek-side name of the event you want to generate, preferably including a namespace (e.g., http::request). - ARG_1, ..., ARG_N Arguments to pass to the event, given as arbitrary Spicy expressions.
+Each expression will be evaluated within the context of the unit that the on ... triggers on, similar to code running inside the body of a corresponding unit hook.
+That means the expression has access to self for accessing the unit instance that's currently being parsed.

-The Spicy type of the expression determines the Zeek-side type of the corresponding event parameters.
+The Spicy type of the expression determines the Zeek-side type of the corresponding event argument.
 Most Spicy types translate over pretty naturally, the following summarizes the translation: